Sagebox/CKwargs/README.md

 Function-Based keywords, such as `AddBorder()` or `AddBorder(true)` are the equivalent and can be more flexible and useful.

-## Sagebox
+## Sagebox Example

-With Sagebox, the canonical `keyword=assignment` format turned out to be limiting becuase Sagebox works to be self-evident and self=documenting, which can be an issue with assignment-based keywords.
+With Sagebox (where CKwargs comes from), the canonical `keyword=assignment` format turned out to be limiting becuase Sagebox works to be self-evident and self-documenting, which can be an issue with assignment-based keywords.

-It was also important with Sagebox to be able to use multiple parameters and multiple types to keep things easy and reedable.
-For example, a keyword like `Range` can use multiple forms such as (int min,int max), or just (int min), but also a POINT, or even a std::array<int,2>
+It was also important with Sagebox to be able to use multiple parameters and multiple types to keep things easy and readable.
+For example, a keyword like `Range` can use multiple forms such as `(int min,int max)`, or just `(int min)`, but also a `POINT`, or even a `std::array<int,2>`

 With keywords, we can assign them as `Range = MyPoint` or `Range = { 1, 10 }`.
 But there are a few issues here that function-based keywords eliminate: